postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

    ![Confirm import from GitHub](https://assets.postman.com/postman-docs/import-export-github-files-confirm.jpg)

-You will receive a confirmation once the import has completed.
-You can now view your newly imported API schemas and generated collections in Postman.
+You will receive a confirmation once the import is complete and you can view your imported API schemas and generated collections in Postman.

 ## Importing API schemas from Bitbucket